February Holidays Special Days events in Great Britain:

-February is the month when Christmas holidays are long gone, New Year celebrations are a month old and you we are hoping the winter will finish quickly.
-Days are very short with sunset in late afternoon and it's cold.
+February is the month when Christmas holidays or February Holidays are long gone, New Year celebrations are a month old and you we are hoping the winter will finish quickly.
+Days are very short with the sunset in the late afternoon and it’s cold.
 It does snow in February although, not as frequently as in some other parts of the world.

 Candlemas Day is held on February 2nd throughout Great Britain.
 The festival marks the midway point of winter and commemorates the purification of Mary 40 days after she gave birth to Jesus.
 Christians on this day remember the Jesus being presented in the Temple as was the custom of those of the Jewish faith.

 Valentine’s Day is celebrated all over the world and is the day set aside for people to express their love for one another.
 The tradition in Great Britain is to send chocolates, flowers, and cards to those you love.

 Brits Awards is an event that is held in the United Kingdom in which awards are given for British and international pop.
 The ceremony is held every year in February.

 No specific date is set but it is held in February.
 The awards ceremony for British and international pop.